zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **Administrators and developers who need to log in to the homepage of the Discovery Service**

-    HTTP mode: the access is protected by basic Eureka authentication.
+    - HTTP mode: the access is protected by basic Eureka authentication.

-    HTTPS mode: the access is protected by mainframe credentials (basic or token) or x509 certificate.
+    - HTTPS mode: the access is protected by mainframe credentials (basic or token) or x509 certificate.
     The `application/**` endpoint is protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or x509 certificate.
     The `eureka/**` endpoint is protected by the x509 certificate.
+    The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.
+    Some utilities including HTTPie require the certificate to be in PEM format.
+You can find it in `keystore/localhost/localhost.pem`.
+    Since the Discovery Service is using HTTPS, your client also requires verification of the validity of its certificate.
+Verification is performed by trusting the local CA certificate which is store at `keystore/local_ca/localca.cer`.
+    The following is an example of how to access Discovery Service from CLI with full certificate validation:
+    `http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/`

    The `application/health` and `application/info` endpoints do not require authentication in both mode.

 - **Services that need to register to the Discovery Service**

     These services are not users that have a user ID and password but are other services.
 They authenticate using client certificate.
 The client certificate is the same TLS certificate that the service uses for HTTPS communication.

+**Note:** API Gateway needs first to be registered to the Discovery Service in order provide authentication using mainframe credentials.

 ### Setting ciphers for API ML services